shahbazalamjobs/Data-Structure-and-Algorithms/02-Sorting-Techniques/02-Sorting-2/04-Quick-Sort.md

 4. The `swap` function is used to swap two elements in the array.
 5. The `main` function initializes an array, calls the `quickSort` function to sort the array, and then prints the original and sorted arrays.

+### Time and Space Complexity

+1. Time Complexity: The average and best-case time complexity of the QuickSort algorithm implemented in the code is O(n log n), while the worst-case time complexity is O(n^2).
+2. Space Complexity: The space complexity of the code is O(log n) on average due to the recursive function calls, with a worst-case space complexity of O(n) if the recursion depth reaches the number of elements in the array.